List of Amazon products and services: Digital content

 Amazon's Honor System was launched in 2001 to allow customers to make donations or buy digital content, with Amazon collecting a percentage of the payment plus a fee; however, the service was discontinued in 2008 and replaced by Amazon Payments.

 On September 25, 2007, Amazon Music, an online music store, was launched as Amazon MP3 in the US selling downloads exclusively in MP3 format without digital rights management.
 (In addition to copyright law, Amazon's terms of use agreements restrict use of the MP3s, but Amazon does not use digital rights management (DRM) to enforce those terms.)
 In addition to independent music labels, Amazon MP3 primarily sells music from the "Big 4" record labels: EMI, Universal, Warner Bros.
 Records, and Sony Music.
-Prior to the launch of this service, Amazon made an investment in Amie Street, a music store with a variable pricing model based on demand.
+Before the launch of this service, Amazon invested in Amie Street, a music store with a variable pricing model based on demand.
 Amazon MP3 was the first online offering of DRM-free music from all four major record companies.

 In November 2007, the Kindle Store was launched as an e-book e-commerce store and can be accessed from any Amazon Kindle, Fire tablet or Kindle mobile app.
 At its launch, the store had more than 88,000 digital titles available.
 This number increased to more than 765,000 by August 2011 and as of January 2017 there were over five million e-books available in the U.S.

 In January 2008, Amazon began distributing its MP3 service to subsidiary websites worldwide and, in December 2008, Amazon MP3 was made available in the UK.
 At the launch of Amazon MP3 in the UK, over 3 million Digital Rights Management (DRM)-free songs were made available to consumers, with prices that started at 59p, compared to Apple's 79p starting price.